 - Another study found similar results, so that when people are hungry, they are interested in buying more food items compared to when they are full.

-However, neither one of these studies differentiated between overweight and normal-weight participants.
+However, neither of these studies differentiated between overweight and normal-weight participants.
 On the other hand, studies which did examine the shopping patterns of overweight participants compared to participants with a “standard” weight, showed that there is a significant difference between the two groups:

 - A study that looked at purchasing behavior in a large supermarket found that people with a standard weight tend to purchase more food when they are hungry, while overweight people tend to purchase less food under similar conditions.

 - A different study showed similar results, where people who are not overweight tend to buy more food when they go shopping on an empty stomach, while people who are overweight tend to buy more food if they go shopping shortly after eating.

-Based on this, the general advice on the topic is the following: if you are overweight, it’s generally preferable to go food shopping on an empty stomach, while if you are not overweight, it’s generally preferable to go food shopping on a full stomach.
+Based on this, the general advice on the topic is the following: if you are not overweight, then it’s generally preferable to go food shopping on a full stomach, but if you are overweight, then it’s generally preferable to go food shopping on an empty stomach.

 In the next sections, you will see some explanations as to why this difference in shopping patterns exists, and learn what you can do to make sure that you pick the option that works best for you, in terms of whether you should go shopping when you’re hungry or when you’re full.

 Explaining the difference in shopping patterns

-Researchers are not entirely certain what leads to the difference in shopping patterns between people who are overweight and those who are not.
+Researchers are not entirely certain what leads to the difference in shopping patterns between people those who are not overweight and those who are.